step21/tvlt1421_ubuntu/README.md

 ex:
 $ bash thinkvision-set-left.bash off

-Best to create an alias for these so you can use them quickly
+Best to create an alias for these so you can use them quickly git